About the project

 It is envisaged that the public and local community aspects of the project will be registered as not for profit since its main aim is to put local people more in touch with the soil as well as with each other.
 We think this is a really exciting project and something you might support.

 Tom and Sue have lived at The Barn, Serge Hill since 1987, Tom was born at Serge Hill where his family has lived since 1924.
 He has created a world-renowned garden at The Barn and has been actively improving the landscape in and around Serge Hill for many years.
-Once the new garden is established, we envisage it being open to the public regularly.
+As a result, the new studio & mixed-use building for The Orchard Studio has been very carefully considered and designed by Ben Stuart-Smith in close partnership with Tom.
+Once the new surrounding garden is established, we envisage it being open to the public regularly.

 The challenge of the proposal is that it is within the green belt, this means that planning permission for new buildings is only given in very special circumstances.
 We believe this to be one, and hope you do to.